bioboot/bggn213_f17/lectures.md

 <br>

 ## 15: Major bioinformatics resources for genomics.
-**Topics**: Databases, tools and visualization resources from NCBI, EBI & UCSC, The Galaxy platform for quality control and analysis; FASTQ, SAM and BAM file formats; Sample Galaxy workflow with FASTQC and bowtie2
+**Topics**: Databases, tools and visualization resources from NCBI, EBI & UCSC, The Galaxy platform for quality control and analysis; FASTQ, SAM and BAM file formats; Sample Galaxy workflow with FastQC and Bowtie2

 **Goals**:
-- For a genomic region of interest (e.g. the neighborhood of a particular gene), use a genome browser to view nearby genes, transcription factor binding regions, epigenetic information, etc.
+- For a genomic region of interest (e.g. the neighborhood of a particular SNP), use a genome browser to view nearby genes, transcription factor binding regions, epigenetic information, etc.
-- Understand the fastq file format and the information does it holds.
+- Understand the FASTQ file format and the information it holds.
+- Understand the [SAM/BAM file format]({{ site.baseurl }}//class-material/sam_format/){:.no-push-state} and the information it holds.
 - Be able to launch your own cloud based Galaxy server for NGS analysis.
 - Be able to use the Galaxy platform for basic RNA-Seq analysis from raw reads to expression value determination.